mckayc/task-donegeon/README.md

 ### Phase 1: Foundational Features & Quality of Life
 This phase focuses on high-impact improvements for admins and players that enhance the core experience.

+-   **Enhanced Security:** A comprehensive security audit and implementation of best practices like strict input validation, Content Security Policy (CSP), and secure headers.
 -   **Quest Bundles:** Group quests into "Quest Chains" or "Storylines."
 This allows admins to create multi-step adventures.
 -   **Showcase Page:** A public profile page for each explorer to showcase their avatar, earned trophies, and key stats.
 -   **Advanced Object Manager:** Implement bulk editing, quick duplication, and powerful filtering/sorting for all game objects.